 Individuals who appeal a Vehicle&Traffic Law violation must appear in person on the scheduled hearing date and be prepared to pay the fine on the same day should the appeal be denied.
 A $15.00 surcharge will be assessed if full payment is not received the same day.
 Failing to appear for a scheduled appeal date shall be considered a plea of guilty.

 Tickets related to the impoundment and/or immobilization of vehicles CANNOT BE APPEALED.

 - Disabled college community members with mobility impairment should contact the Public Safety Office in Building 1 room 102, extension 2700 or 2900 for special permits and specific parking instructions.

 - Handicapped parking is restricted to the exclusive use of vehicles displaying a valid handicapped permit and a valid parking registration (unless parked at a meter).
 Unauthorized vehicles are subject to ticketing and towing at the owners expense.

-Damon City Campus Student Parking
+Dowtown Campus Student Parking

 Students taking classes at the Downtown Campus who use Brighton campus facilities must park at designated student parking meters on Arts Lane, register at the Pay-by-Plate stations located at the entrances of Building 4 and Building 10 or purchase a semester parking registration.